 A representative for AT&T was not immediately available for comment Monday.

-The plaintiffs are represented by Lenora M. Lapidus and Gillian L. Thomas of the ACLU’s Women’s Rights Project, Joseph M. Sellers, Kalpana Kotagal and Miriam R. Nemeth of Cohen Milstein Sellers & Toll PLLC, and Lynn A. Toops Cohen & Malad LLP.
+The plaintiffs are represented by Lenora M. Lapidus and Gillian L. Thomas of the ACLU’s Women’s Rights Project, Joseph M. Sellers and Kalpana Kotagal of Cohen Milstein Sellers & Toll PLLC, and Lynn A. Toops Cohen & Malad LLP.

 Complete article can be accessed here.